-- o 58.0 Reduction for Parental Income - o 58.1 Exemptions from the Parental Income Test - o 58.2 Whose income is assessed under the Parental Income Test? - o 58.3 Income for the purposes of the Parental Income Test - o 58.4 Income assessed under the Parental Income Test - o 58.5 Deleted section - o 58.6 Parental income test reduction amount - o 58.7 Parental Income Free Area - 58.8 Maintenance Income Test
+- o 58.0 Reduction for Parental Income

+- o 58.1 Parental Income Test

+- o 58.2 Whose income is assessed under the Parental Income Test?

+- o 58.3 Income for the purposes of the Parental Income Test

+- o 58.4 Income assessed under the Parental Income Test

+- o 58.5 Deleted section

+- o 58.6 Parental Income Test Result

+- 58.7 Parental Income Free Area

+- o 58.8 Maintenance Income Test

-58.0 Reduction for Parental Income
+58.0 Reduction for Parental Income - Living Allowance

-The Reduction for Parental Income applies if an ABSTUDY claimant's/recipient's parental income exceeds the Parental Income Free Area and/or if a parent receives maintenance for the ABSTUDY claimant/recipient in in excess of the maintenance income free area.
+The Reduction for Parental Income applies to Living Allowance if an ABSTUDY claimant's/recipient's parental income exceeds the Parental Income Free Area and/or if a parent receives maintenance for the ABSTUDY claimant/recipient in in excess of the maintenance income free area.
 The Maintenance Income Test (MIT) does not count maintenance received for other children in the family.